-Alt-Death.com is a curated compendium of the ways in which an emerging counterculture of artists, designers, academics and activists are changing the mortality conversation.
+Alt-Death.com is a curated compendium of the ways in which an emerging counterculture of artists, designers, therapists, academics, ritualists and activists are changing the mortality narrative.

-My name is Tony Wolf and my background is in what governments and corporations think of as the “cultural sector”.
-Most of my career has been spent as a tutor/choreographer in the performing arts industry (theater, TV, movies and video games) and as a writer.
-My personal passions include museum studies, fringe history and similar esoterica, and I’ve written several books and produced two independent documentaries along those lines.
+My name is Tony Wolf and I was born and raised in New Zealand.
+My background is in what governments and corporations think of as the “cultural sector” and most of my career has been spent as a tutor/choreographer in the performing arts industry (theater, TV, movies and video games) and as a writer.
+Now based in Chicago, USA, my personal passions include museum studies, fringe history and similar esoterica, and I’ve written several books and produced two independent documentaries along those lines.